The Ultimate List of Cybersecurity Statistics (2022)

 The global cybersecurity market is projected to hit $345.4 billion by 2026 (Markets and Markets)

-Microsoft has pledged to invest $20 billion in cybersecurity measures over the next 5 years (CNBC)
+Microsoft has pledged to invest $20 billion in cybersecurity measures from 2021 to 2026 (CNBC)

 The global automotive cybersecurity market is expected to hit $8.4 billion by 2025 (McKinsey)

 As the automotive industry becomes more high-tech, it’s expressing a greater need for cybersecurity solutions.
 The market is poised to grow 68% from its 2020 $5 billion valuation by 2025.
 By 2030, the market could be worth as much as $9.7 billion.

 The endpoint security market is poised to generate $11.2 billion in revenue by the end of 2022 (Radicati)